pv563252/Vaidya_180718/obj1/src/README.md

 3. Upstream Data Wrangling Errors:
     1. Data could have been corrupted due to manual data entry errors in the upstream process during De-Identification, or other tasks.
+    2. Loss of Information during Upstream automated analysis could also happen based on treatment of feature data types.
+For example: conversion of base float values to integers, etc.
-    2. Some algorithms exist to test this, but a better understanding of the upstream process would allow for a better test suite recommendation.
+    3. Some algorithms exist to test this, but a better understanding of the upstream process would allow for a better test suite recommendation.

 ## Test Definition: Anomaly Detection